smuething/dune-multidomaingrid/README.GIT.md

 commit hook that checks any commits you create locally for those guidelines.
 Alternatively, you can explicitly request installation of the hook by calling `dunecontrol vcsetup`.

-The easiest way to contribute changes is by opening a [pull request](https://github.com/smuething/dune-multidomaingrid/pulls) on GitHub, but if you don't like GitHub, just create the commits locally and generate patch files with `git format-patch` (see https://www.kernel.org/pub/software/scm/git/docs/git-format-patch.html for details).
-Please make sure to set a valid Git identity; that way, your name will be recorded in the Git history for stuff like copyright notices.
+The easiest way to contribute changes is by opening a [pull request][4]) on GitHub, but if you don't like GitHub, just create the commits locally and generate patch files with `git format-patch` ([details][5]).
+Please make sure to set a [valid Git identity][6]; that way, your name will be recorded in the Git history for stuff like copyright notices.

 More info